Bjelašnica: Hiking

 The Bjelašnica range consists of basically three ridges, the Vlahinja ridge, the Strug ridge and a more southern ridge parallel to the Rakitnica and separated from the other ridges by a wide valley called Dugo Polje.
 A number of hikes exist in these mountains.
-One trail approaches the Bjelašnica main summit (2,067 m.) from the north and is called Josipova Staza after its most famous hiker: Josip Broz Tito.
+One trail approaches the Bjelašnica main summit (2,067 m.) from the north and is called Josipova Staza after one of the founders of Bosnian and Herzegovinian alpinism: Josip Sigmund.
 From the main summit a ridge walk leads north-east towards the summit of Mala Vlahinja (2,055 m.).
 The last summit of this ridge in the west is called Hranisava (1,964 m.) and can be better ascended to by a trail starting in the hamlet of Lokve, between Hadžići and Pazarić.
 This offers a hike towards a view from this most western summit of the Bjelašnica range.
 Another hike departs from Dugo Polje and leads via a difficultly retrieved trail through thick shrubs of Pinus Mugo the summit of Krvavac (2,061 m.).
 One of the hikes leads parallel to the Rakitnica Canyon, departing from Umoljani and ending at Lukomir, known to be the last all-year-through inhabited semi-nomadic settlement at this altitude in the Balkans.
 There is quite a number of well equipped mountain huts to be found within this mountain group.
 Stanari P.D.
 (1,540 m.) is an excellent base for hikes in the central-western part of the mountain range.
 There are other mountain huts at Sitnik, Umoljani and Lukomir that might require prior reservation.